razan-mp4/Discrete_Math_labs/README.md

-# Labs from the discipline "Discrete math"
+# Labs from the discipline "Discrete math" on java